Job Title: Programme Management Officer

 Role and Responsibilities

-Organizes and prepares written outputs, e.g. draft background papers, analysis, sections of reports and studies, inputs to publications, as relevant to water quality in and beyond the Sustainable Development Goals (SDG) sustainability context and the work of the Alliance;
+Organizes and prepares written outputs, e.g. draft background papers, analysis, sections of reports and studies, inputs to publications, etc.

-Advanced university degree (Master's degree or equivalent) in environmental management, water management, hydrology, geography or related area is required.
-A first level university degree in combination with two additional years of qualifying experience may be accepted in lieu of the advanced university degree.
+Advanced university degree (Master’s degree or equivalent) in law, international relations, political science, business administration, management, economics or a related field.
+A first-level university degree in combination with two years of qualifying experience may be accepted in lieu of the advanced university degree.